2013 RECOMMENDED ANTHROPOMORPHICS LIST

 [Stories less than 40,000 words, poetry and other short written works.]

-TOC Recommended Anthropomorphic Other Literary Work
+TOC Recommended Anthropomorphic General Literary Work

 TOC Recommended Anthropomorphic Graphic Story